10up/wp-newrelic/README.md

 ### Post ID
 For single posts, the post ID will be set via the `post_id` custom attribute.

-Ex: Get all transactions for a post with ID 190.
+Ex: Get all Transactions for a post with ID 190.
 ```
 SELECT * FROM Transaction WHERE appName = '{appName}' AND post_id = '190'
 ```